Scania L94UB / Wright Solar

 1027 on 17 May 2006 (37483 bytes)

-The fourth batch 1031-6 were ordered for delivery in October 2007 to replace Optare Spectras 731-7 on a renewed DayTrack contract which serves Green Park and the Madejski Stadium Park & Ride site.
+The fourth batch 1031-6 were ordered for delivery in October 2007 to replace Optare Spectras 731-7 on a renewed DayTrack contract rebranded Green Park FastTrack serving Green Park and the Madejski Stadium Park & Ride site.
 Some issues with their revised layout, which accommodates a Euro 4 engine and a central emergency exit (rather than Euro 3 engine and rear emergency exit) meant that they were delayed until the November.
+Each bus features free WiFi.
 1032 is seen below on 29th November 2007.
 Thanks to Mark Lyons for this photo:

 1032 on 29 November 2007